Author Nel Margerison

 This section gives more information about us and is compiled to be of use to fashion undergraduates, journalists and anybody else who wants to know more.

 While exploring some ideas around gender and clothing my business partner and I went shopping for shirts.
-Lisa (Director) loves to wear shirts and is always frustrated by the availability of interesting shirts in ‘menswear’ departments which don’t fit her; and the proliferation of frills and ruching in ‘womenswear’ departments which she doesn’t want.
-As we explored the menswear/womenswear departments on the highstreet we were struck by so many odd binaries in both the buying experience and also in availability of products.
+Lisa (Director) loves to wear shirts and is always frustrated by the availability of interesting shirts in ‘menswear’ departments which don’t fit her; and the proliferation of pastel colours, pink things, frills and ruching in ‘womenswear’ departments which she doesn’t want.
+As we explored the menswear/womenswear departments on the high street we were struck by so many odd binaries in both the buying experience, such as being forced to turn one way in to the men’s department or the other way for the women’s, and being restricted in which dressing room to use - and also in availability of products.
 We realised that what we wanted to do was expose some of this stuff and seek a starting point to unpick some of the gender specific notions in clothing.
 Shirts was this starting point.

 We started by asking ourselves what the biological implications in sizing were.
-Some people have breasts, some people have bottoms, some people have both, some people have neither.
-We started with splitting our shapes first, we know there are many more variations and we are not a bespoke service but we wanted to be as close as possible, so we came up with Charlie, Alex and Billie.
+Some people have breasts, some people have larger bottoms, some people have both, some people have neither.
+We started with splitting our shapes first, we know there are many more variations and we are not a bespoke service but we wanted to be as close as possible, so we came up with Charlie, Alex, Billie and then the following year Drew.
 We chose the names based on their neutrality and then decided that the sizes we would like to make our own because it was impossible to make references to people’s existing buying experience without making it also specific to menswear or womenswear traditionally.
 This has been a challenge as there is very little common ground in Menswear/Womenswear sizing.
 We place a lot of emphasis on measurements and hope that when someone has found their size shape combination that we will become their ‘go-to’ place to shop.

 Yes of course, we are chipping away at developing more items and trousers are very much on the horizon.
 The whole process becomes far more complicated when you are trying to be really inclusive in your product development.